thngo2/odin-recipes/README.md

 - [x] How to use the alt attribute to describe images
 - [x] How to work with text (bold, paragraphs, headings, italicize)
 - [x] Parent directories
+- [x] How to link an external CSS file to the HTML file
+- [x] Understanding basic CSS syntax
+- [x] How to CSS selectors work
+- [x] Working with CSS properties